Tree pruning can be the most important or the worst thing that can be done to your trees.

-In the last 20-30 years the nursery industry had made available many varieties of trees to our landscape.
-Many of these varieties have a branching structure that, if not understood can cause the tree to be short lived.
-One of my favorite quotes is, “Love the trees to death”.
+In the last 20-30 years, the nursery industry has made many available varieties of trees to the public.
+Many of these varieties have a branching structure that, if not understood can cause the tree to be short-lived.
+One of our favorite quotes is, “Love the trees to death.”
 We’ve all seen instances where someone with good intentions destroys the silhouette of a perfectly beautiful tree.
-Our company’s approach is to determine what your objectives are, and work towards the best solution, both for the tree, and you.
+New Day Arborist’s approach is to determine what your objectives are, and work towards the best solution, both for the tree and you.

 There are many other reasons to prune, including, but not limited to:

-There are many exciting new varieties of fruit being offered by the local nurseries from all over the world.
+There are many exciting new varieties of fruit trees being offered by local nurseries from all over the world.
 Each one has idiosyncrasies that should be understood by those doing the work on the tree.

 Ornamental and hedge pruning is one of our specialties.
 Jeff Day has been in the nursery and landscape maintenance business for over four decades and knows that each situation can be a challenge if the big picture is not understood.
 New Day Arborist takes the time to discuss the options available, and come up with the best options for your yard.